CS5520FeinbergFall2023/group-project-group-5/README.md

     ```
     and combine them back together.

-- public Image getSepia(Image image) throws IllegalArgumentException
+- public Image getSepia(Image image, float percentage, Axis splitAxis) throws IllegalArgumentException
     - Split the image with the given percentage and axis, and get sepia version of the image with image.matrixMultiplication(sepia), where the sepia matrix is
     ```
             {